-Knowing this, you should for sure do one thing prior to your interview: Prepare your working portfolio.
+Knowing it, you should for sure prepare your working portfolio prior to the interview.
 It does not matter if you have worked for clients for ten years, or if you are just a starter and design things only for yourself.
 In both cases, you should pick your best works and prepare a presentation, either in a form of .PPT, or simply on the paper.
 Doing so, you may avoid doing practical tasks in an interview.
 But even if not, such a portfolio shows that you really care for getting the job, that the interview is important for you.
 Every employer will see it as something positive.
 So, do not hesitate to do it!